DongqiFu/minimal/index.md

 ## About Me

-I am Dongqi Fu (付东奇), a Ph.D. student in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
+I am Dongqi Fu, a Ph.D. student in Computer Science at the [University of Illinois at Urbana-Champaign](https://illinois.edu/).
 It is my great honor to be the student of Prof. [Jingrui He](https://www.hejingrui.org/) at [iSAIL Lab](https://isail-laboratory.github.io/).
 My research interests focus on temporal graph mining and related tasks.

 ## Education